Yusuke710/GPT2Cramming/README.md

 Not a very good result.
 However, you can tell that crammed GPT-2 is showing you the glimpse of Shakespeare.

 ## Discussion on cramming on GPT-2
-We did not find much improvement of our modified model over original nanoGPT(GPT-2) model.
-The original code has already been highly optimised and the added changes did not contribute too much on its training speed and performance.
+We did not find much improvement of our crammed model over original nanoGPT(GPT-2) model as the original code has already been highly optimised, especially by remoing bias in MLP and self attention.
+The added changes did not contribute too much on its training speed and performance.
+Crammed model on 3060ti has a significantly worse result as it was not able to run through as many iterations as original nanoGPT due to gradient accumulation being too large.

 ## Future work
 - the effect of sparse attention on training speed and model performance